acoli-repo/corpus-tools/src/TT-CQP.md

 # TT-CQP

-TT-CQP is a custom version of the Corpus Query Processor from the [Corpus WorkBench](http://cwb.sourceforge.net/), written for the TEITOK corpus environment; for the sake of compatibility, TT-CQP uses the same files as CQP, meaning you can use TT-CQP to search any existing indexed CQP corpus.
+TT-CQP is a custom version of the Corpus Query Processor from the [Corpus WorkBench](http://cwb.sourceforge.net/), written for the [TEITOK](http://www.teitok.org/) corpus environment, but which can be used independently of it as well; for the sake of compatibility, TT-CQP uses the same files as CQP, meaning you can use TT-CQP to search any existing indexed CQP corpus.
 However, it was designed to be used together with TT-CWB-ENCODE, which is a likewise custom version of CWB-ENCODE, which writes a couple of files that CWB-ENCODE does not;